PinMeTo/documentation/docs/locator/server-configuration.md

-This means the browser will revalidate the HTML on each request (typically a fast 304 response) while keeping widget scripts cached long-term.
+This means the browser will revalidate the HTML on each request (typically a fast 304 response) while keeping widget scripts cached short-term.

 ## CORS Configuration

 CORS headers are generally not required.
-The widget scripts are loaded via a standard `<script>` tag from the PinMeTo CDN, which does not trigger cross-origin restrictions.
-API requests from the widget go directly from the browser to `public.pinmeto.com`, which provides its own CORS headers.
+Both widget scripts and API requests are served from `public.pinmeto.com`, which provides its own CORS headers.
+The widget scripts are loaded via a standard `<script>` tag, which does not trigger cross-origin restrictions.